akjmicro/micro-diet-csound/README.md

 it would make a great deal of sense to use a volume-mount parameter on the above `docker run` command.
 See https://docs.docker.com/storage/volumes/

-This image aws tested in `Void Linux`; should also work on most Linux distros.
+This image was tested in `Void Linux`; should also work on most Linux distros.
 Eventually, I'll support a `pulseaudio` output, which should enable things for Mac.
 I don't know how this works in Windows.
 Drop me a line if you do.